eunbeek/findBrokenGlass/README.md

  - Checking whether Urls work with https or not
  - Allow to pass directory paths and recursively process all children under that directory

+## New Update
+ - Returning JSON format output (Oct,6 2020)
+ - Exit code, 0 or the number of the broken urls (Oct,6 2020)

 ## Getting Started

   1. Clone the repo